FPD order has shipped. Pizza Oven Details & Tips Coming Soon.

 1. Measure your horse’s hooves shortly after they have been trimmed.
 This will help ensure that the boot is not too big.

-4. Once you have your measurements, reference the Soft-Ride size chart to find the boot size required.
+3. Once you have your measurements, reference the Soft-Ride size chart to find the boot size required.

-5. When you receive your Soft-Ride boots, remove the Gel Orthotic and hold it up to the bottom of the hoof.
-The Gel Orthotic should overlap the hoof by up to a quarter inch on all sides to allow for some growth before the hoof is trimmed again.
+• The Gel Orthotic should overlap the hoof by up to a quarter inch on all sides to allow for some growth before the hoof is trimmed again.

 • If the foot overlaps the Gel Orthotic in length or width, then the boot is too small.
 Alternatively, if the pad engulfs the foot, it's too large.